samjd-zz/linkedin_ssi_booster/docs/flux-art-avatar.md

 - The optional `FLUX_CAPACITOR_REALISM_HINT` or per-request `realism_hint`
 - The optional `knowledge_context` provided by the caller, such as a console topic hint

 For console `/art`, the source story is the most recent assistant reply in the current session.
 The topic hint becomes both the visual theme and the short knowledge context passed into the optimizer.
+This gives Sam's Kanji-teaching flow a clean multimodal handoff: a normal lesson remains text-first, while `/art "kanji 夢 in golden calligraphy"` turns the latest grounded lesson into a FLUX visual.
+A teaching request that also contains an image verb (`draw`, `render`, `depict`, and similar) triggers the same render automatically.

+FLUX remains disabled by default, so enable `FLUX_CAPACITOR_ENABLED=true` and use the full GPU-capable profile before expecting an image.

 ---